 The library material availability map (mockup) was successful in 2015 usability tests.

 Most users proceeded fast to the library material page (image).
 Consequently, they found the availability map easily.
 First they had searched the book by name on front page, and then glimpsed a couple of snippets in search list.

 Most people who come to Finna.fi from Google see this page first.
-Thus availability map will be easy to find for them.
+Then availability map is easy to find.

 The drawback of this feature is that it shows only the availability of an edition of a book or other work.
 For example, newer releases of the book Tutki ja kirjoita are not present in this image.

 The location facet (mockup) filters out material which is far from a given geographical point.
 This provides an efficient way to reach library books and other physical materials.